dwallener/ConsusisAlternate/README.md

 Regarding AHI: the code used a simple method for AHI prediction.
 Each component - NoSAS, StopBang, Morphology - contributes a point.
 AHI has four levels of severity - none, light, medium, high - the scores map to those values from 0 to 3.

+Regarding LLMs: this has only been tested with ChatGPT.
+The latest xAI is also a very promising candidate for this.

 # Usage

 To use this in a field setting requires: